 Whether you are looking to obtain or maintain your NCC certification, sharpen your practice skills, or just update your professional knowledge base, there are choices to fit every clinician’s needs.

-2018 Advanced Fetal Monitoring
+2019 Advanced Fetal Monitoring and Medico-Legal Issues

-I will join my co-authors, Dr. David A. Miller and Rebecca L. Cypher, MSN, PNNP, as well as antepartum expert Dr. David E. Abel for an information packed three-day EFM intensive, covering a wide variety of current topics.
-Attorney Jay Kelley returns to join faculty for “Tips from the Plaintiff’s Bar” where clinicians can learn to think like a lawyer when it comes to documentation and liability.
+Let the good times roll in New Orelans this spring as I join my co-authors, Dr. David A. Miller and Rebecca L. Cypher, MSN, PNNP, as well as Dr. Jef Ferguson for an information packed three-day EFM intensive, covering a wide variety of current topics.
+Attorney Jay Kelley returns to join faculty for “Risk Management Tips Straight from the Plaintiff Attorney’s Mouth” where clinicians can learn to think like a lawyer when it comes to documentation and liability.
 As always, faculty are available to answer your questions and provide insights in fetal monitoring and safe obstetric care.
-Join us for the 19th year in Las Vegas, at Bally’s Las Vegas.
+Join us for our 20th year!

 Information and registration is available at Symposia Medicus.

-2018 Annual AWHONN Convention: Tampa, Florida – June 23-27
+2019 Annual AWHONN Convention: Atlanta, Georgia – June 8-12

 For information and registration, please visit AWHONN.